Setup

 After that, configure tsconfig.json file like above.

-As @nestia/core and typia are generating optimal validation and JSON serialization code through transformation (opens in a new tab), you've to configure them as plugins.
-For reference, you can choose which typia (opens in a new tab) functions to be used in validation and JSON serialization.
+As @nestia/core and typia are generating optimal validation and JSON serialization code through transformation, you’ve to configure them as plugins.
+For reference, you can choose which typia functions to be used in validation and JSON serialization.

 Also, never forget to configure strict (or strictNullChecks) as true.
 It is essential option for modern TypeScript development.